Introduction to Urban Economics

 The course is taught in English.

 The course is taught online as a block course in June.
-The dates of the online sessions will be announced via Moodle.
+The dates of the sessions can be found on RWTHOnline.